coreos/torus/README.md

 We need to initialize the storage keys in etcd.
 This sets the fixed, global settings for the storage cluster, much like formatting a block device.
 Fortunately, the default settings should suffice for most cases.

 ```
-agroctl init
+torusctl init
 ```

 And you're ready!

-If `agroctl` can't connect to etcd, it takes the `-C` flag, just like `etcdctl`
+If `torusctl` can't connect to etcd, it takes the `-C` flag, just like `etcdctl`

 ```
-agroctl -C $ETCD_IP:2379 init
+torusctl -C $ETCD_IP:2379 init
 ```

-(This remains true for all uses of agro binaries)
+(This remains true for all uses of torus binaries)

 If you're curious about the other settings,
 ```
-agroctl init --help
+torusctl init --help
 ```
 will tell you more.

 ### 3) Run some storage nodes
 #### Running manually
 ```
-./agro --etcd 127.0.0.1:2379 --peer-address http://$MY_IP:40000 --data-dir /path/to/data --size 20GiB
+./torus --etcd 127.0.0.1:2379 --peer-address http://$MY_IP:40000 --data-dir /path/to/data --size 20GiB
 ```
 This runs a storage node without HTTP.
 Add `--host` and `--port` to open the HTTP endpoint